 METEO 3 seeks to give you a better understanding of atmospheric structure and processes so you can better apply the weather information you encounter.
 With this knowledge of how the atmosphere works, you'll be able to understand what controls the evolution of storms and appreciate why weather forecasts are sometimes highly uncertain.
 You will also learn to "read" the sky so you can make your own short-term forecasts and adjust your behavior accordingly.
 You will also be better able to assess the validity of the commonly expressed concerns about climate change and deteriorating air quality.

-Lesson 1: Weather Analysis Tools (composition of the atmosphere, map features (latitude lines, meridians and projections), UTC and common U.S. time zones, temperature scales, common statistical measures (range, mean, and normal), reading isoplethed maps, gradients, station models, meteograms)
+Lesson 1: A Meteorologist's Toolbox (applications of meteorology, composition of the atmosphere, UTC and common U.S. time zones, temperature scales, observations and station models, common statistical measures (range, mean, and normal), map features (latitude lines, meridians and projections), reading isoplethed maps, gradients)

-Lesson 2: The Global Heat Budget (electromagnetic spectrum, Stefan-Boltzmann Law and Wien's Law, radiation processes, albedo, energy budgets, radiation at the Earth's surface, clouds and radiation, greenhouse effect, conduction and convection)
+Lesson 2: The Global Ledger of Heat Energy (electromagnetic spectrum, laws of radiation, radiation processes, albedo, energy budgets, radiation at the Earth's surface, clouds and radiation, greenhouse effect, conduction and convection)

-Lesson 3: The Global and Local Controllers of Temperatures (seasonal changes, climatic temperature variations, vertical temperature variation, air masses and fronts, advection, diurnal temperature changes)
+Lesson 3: The Global and Local Controllers of Temperatures (seasonal changes, climatic temperature variations, vertical temperature variation, air masses and fronts, advection, diurnal temperature changes, measuring temperature)

-Lesson 4: The Role of Water in the Atmosphere (hydrological cycle, water phase changes, vapor pressure and equilibrium vapor pressure, air "holding" water fallacy, relative humidity, cloud and fog formation, dew point temperature)
+Lesson 4: The Role of Water in Weather (hydrological cycle, water phase changes, evaporation rates, condensation rates, relative humidity, air "holding" water fallacy, cloud and fog formation, interpreting dew point temperature and relative humidity)

-Lesson 5: Remote Sensing of the Atmosphere (remote sensing versus in-situ measurements, polar orbiting versus geostationary satellites, visible imagery, IR imagery, water vapor imagery, radar)
+Lesson 5: Remote Sensing of the Atmosphere (remote sensing versus in-situ measurements, polar orbiting versus geostationary satellites, cloud types, visible imagery, IR imagery, water vapor imagery, weather radar)

-Lesson 6: Surface Patterns of Pressure and Wind (atmospheric pressure, "station pressure" vs "sea-level pressure", decoding station model pressure, troughs and ridges, wind (forces, direction at surface and aloft), convergence and divergence)
+Lesson 6: Surface Patterns of Pressure and Wind (atmospheric pressure, "station pressure" vs "sea-level pressure", decoding station model pressure, wind (forces, direction at surface and aloft), convergence and divergence, troughs and ridges)

-Lesson 7: Mid-Latitude Weather Systems (pressure decrease versus temperature, pressure heights, convergence / divergence effect on surface pressure, vorticity, short waves, jet streaks, mid-latitude cyclones (development, features, weather, conveyor belts))
+Lesson 7: Mid-Latitude Weather Systems (upper-air patterns and the jet stream, convergence / divergence effect on surface pressure, mid-latitude cyclones (development, features, weather, conveyor belts), types of winter precipitation, winter weather safety)

-Lesson 8: Stability and Thunderstorms (hydrostatic equilibrium, vertical velocity, buoyancy and stability, clouds vs stability, Bergeron-Findeisen process, lightning (terms and safety), thunderstorms (climatology, types, terms and life cycle))
+Lesson 8: Stability and Thunderstorms (hydrostatic equilibrium, vertical velocity, buoyancy and stability, clouds vs stability, lightning (formation and safety tips), thunderstorms (climatology, types, terms and life cycle)), lake-effect snow and snow squalls.

-Lesson 9: Severe Weather (flash floods, hail, microbursts, watches and warnings, squall line, derecho, bow echo, tornadoes (climatology, supercells, terms, radar signature, safety, Fujita scale, myths), other vorticies)
+Lesson 9: Severe Weather (flash floods, hail, microbursts, watches and warnings, squall line, derecho, bow echo, tornadoes (climatology, supercells, terms, radar signature, safety, Fujita scale, myths), other vortices)

 Lesson 10: The Human Impact on Weather and Climate (anthropogenic climate change (terms, processes, impacts), carbon-cycle, volcano impacts, global climate models, ozone layer, ozone hole, deforestation and urbanization)